6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Day 5: Val d'Orcia

-Drive through the UNESCO-listed Val d'Orcia, perhaps Tuscany's most photogenic landscape:
+Val d'Orcia, one of Tuscany's most photogenic landscapes:

 - Explore the wine town of Montalcino, home of the prestigious Brunello di Montalcino